gonzalezben81/vault/README.md

 ## vault

-The package **vault** allows you to work with Hashicorp Vault.
+The package **vault** allows you to work with HashiCorp Vault.
 Allowing you to interact with retrieving secrets in a secure manner.
 You can utilize github and aws roles in addition to native vault roles to interact with your secrets.
 Additionally you can wrap your secrets and provide a one time use token for sharing secrets with others.

 ### Get data from vault